Speaker wire guide

 How to choose the right gauge, length, and type

 Most speakers don't come with speaker wire.
 It’s up to you to select the right gauge (thickness) and type of wire for your system.
-This article will help you figure it out.

 What gauge do you need?